jeknom/portfolio/README.md

 - As of yet, the environment variable is not important.
 This should be improved.
 - Make a custom build script for setting up the files automatically.
+- Simplify the Timeline page by dividing it into smaller components.